argoproj/argo-workflows/.github/pull_request_template.md

 * [ ] Run `make pre-commit -B` to fix codegen and lint problems.
 * [ ] Sign-off your commits (otherwise the DCO check will fail).
 * [ ] Use [a conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/) (otherwise the commit message check will fail).
-* [ ] Describe what you did.
-It makes it more difficult for reviewers and adds time if they need to go through a long thread from the original issue or otherwise decipher the change that was made.
+* [ ] Describe why and what you did.
+For example, summarize the original issue, and explain how your fix addresses that.
 * [ ] "Fixes #" is in both the PR title (for release notes) and this description (to automatically link and close the issue).
 * [ ] Add unit or e2e tests.
 Say how you tested your changes.
 If you changed the UI, attach screenshots.
 * [ ] Github checks are green.